Frequently asked questions about the pay subsidy reform

 -

-The proposed changes to the eligible costs reduce the amount of support paid to municipalities for fulfilling their employment obligation.
-Observations on the combined effect of the subsidy rate and eligible costs as regards other pay subsidies:
+The proposed changes to the eligible costs will reduce the amount of support paid to municipalities for fulfilling their employment obligation.

-- Higher support increases the demand for work supported by a pay subsidy and lower support reduces the demand.
+- higher support increases the demand for work supported by a pay subsidy and lower support reduces the demand.

 The reform consists of several different elements, the combined effects of which are uncertain.
 Some of the changes are likely to reduce the number of people employed on a pay subsidy and others to increase it.
 The elements that increase the number of people employed are particularly targeted to companies where, according to studies, work supported by a pay subsidy has the greatest positive employment impact.
 As a result, in the long term, the number of those employed after the support period is expected to increase by some 500–1,000 people.

 Changes in the duration of support periods may lead to a reduction or increase in the number of persons employed on average.
 It is estimated that the number of people employed on pay subsidy may decrease by approximately 1,000 person-years or increase by approximately 3,500 person-years at most.
-It is unlikely that either of the extremes would be realised.
+It is unlikely that either of the extremes will be realised.
 It is estimated that the impacts are likely to settle somewhere halfway between the two extremes, which would result in a moderate increase in the number of people employed on the subsidy.